Fernand Iveton: Militant activity

-Iveton, who worked as a turner at the Algerian Gas Company, was given the task of planting a bomb at the Hamma power station.
-In order not to kill anybody, he decided both to place the bomb in his locker and to set the timer so that the bomb would explode when the workplace would be empty.
-However, because of his political record, Iveton was closely watched and the bomb was found before it could explode.
+After already having participated in several sabotage actions of the ALN, Iveton was given the task of planting a bomb at his workplace in November 1956.
+In order not to kill anybody, he placed the bomb in his locker and set the timer so that the bomb would explode when the gasworks would be empty.
+However, because of his political record, Iveton was closely watched, and the bomb was found before it could explode.